-We are also in ongoing discussions with Ant Financial to refine our collaboration.
+We are also in ongoing discussions with Ant Financial to explore other collaboration opportunities.
 Such cooperation may affect our range of product offerings.
 Furthermore, we may also leverage our risk pricing model to offer tailored risk assessment solutions to other institutions, which may affect the growth of our business and profitability.